 2019 - $5,100.

-Need help planning for your annual monthly drug spending?
+Need help visualizing your annual monthly drug spending and the phases of Part D coverage?

-To help you visualize the phases of your Medicare Part D
+To help you visualize how you move through the phases of your Medicare Part D

-prescription drug plan coverage, we have a monthly drug cost calculator
+prescription drug plan coverage, we have a out-of-pocket drug cost calculator

 or